WillTheFarmer/apache-logs-to-mysql/.github/INSTALL.md

 ### 3. Create Database USER and GRANTS
 To minimize data exposure and breach risks create a Database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
 Replace hostname from `%` to hostname of database such as `localhost` to only allow USER access from single location. (`mysql_user_and_grants.sql` in repository)
 ### 4. Settings.env steps
-settings.env with default settings for Windows.
-Use backslash `\` on Windows platform.
-Subfolder searches return backslashes in path results.
+settings.env with default settings for Ubuntu.
+Use backslash `\` for Windows and forward slash `/` for Linux and MacOS.
 ```
 MYSQL_HOST=localhost
 MYSQL_PORT=3306